Decoration Day (tradition): Cemetery decoration in Liberia

 Decoration Day is a national holiday in Liberia, a nation which was settled starting in 1822 by free and formerly enslaved African Americans.
 Decoration Day was designated a national holiday and set as the second Wednesday in March by an Act approved on October 24, 1916.

 So important are Decoration Day traditions that during the Ebola virus epidemic in Liberia it became essential for the Liberian government, the World Health Organization and other medical aid agencies to adapt Ebola protocols to fit within this cultural context: "The prospect of not having a location to visit or a grave to 'clean' by cutting the grass and laying wreaths on the national holiday of 'Decoration Day' was deeply disturbing, as was the idea that unfulfilled obligations to the dead could result in a lifetime of misfortune for the living."
 In addition to revising protocols for treatment of the bodies of the dead, authorities also created emergency policies affecting the homecoming and false burial traditions due to large groups people assembling who were at risk of contracting the disease.

 Geographic spread of Appalachian cemetery decoration

 In addition to being observed in Appalachia and Liberia, Decoration Day customs spread and became localized along the routes of nineteenth-century migration pattern westward from the Appalachian Mountains.
 Additional lines of spread came from Welsh traditions, particular among Mormon immigrants in Utah.
 While these customs may have associated in part with social rituals to honor military dead, numerous differences exist between Decoration Day customs and Memorial Day, including that the date is set differently by each family or church for each cemetery to coordinate the maintenance, social, and spiritual aspects of decoration.
-Currently, the end of May and the national holiday of Memorial Day has been accepted as the most common day of celebration in the USA.
+Currently, the end of May and the national holiday of Memorial Day has been accepted as the most common day of celebration in the US.